 The convergence of the CJT has been studied extensively over the last sixty years.
-The first proof of convergence of the CJT for complex Hermitian matrices was given in [18].
+The first proof of convergence of the CJT for complex Hermitian matrices was given by Foster and Henrici [9].
 However, this result did not determine the convergence rate.
-The convergence rate problem was addressed in [19], which proved that the CJT for real symmetric matrices has a global linear convergence rate3 if $\theta_k \in [-\pi/4, \pi/4]$ for every k.
-This result was extended to complex Hermitian matrices in [20].
-It was later shown in [21, 22] that for a matrix with well separated eigenvalues, the CJT has a quadratic convergence rate4.
-This result was extended in [23] to a more general case which includes identical eigenvalues and clusters of eigenvalues (that is, very close eigenvalues).
+The convergence rate problem was addressed by Henrici and Zimmermann [10], who proved that the CJT for real symmetric matrices has a global linear convergence rate2 that depends on the matrix size n_t if $\theta_k \in [-\pi/4, \pi/4]$ for every k.
+Fernando [11] extended this result to complex Hermitian matrices.
+It was later shown by Henrici [12], and by Wilkinson [13] that in the case of a complex Hermitian matrix with well separated eigenvalues, the CJT has a quadratic convergence3 rate.
+Hari [14] extended the results of Henrici and Wilkinson by proving a quadratic convergence rate under more general conditions, including identical eigenvalues and clusters of eigenvalues (that is, very close eigenvalues).
 Studies have shown that in practice the number of iterations that is required for the CJT to reach its asymptotic quadratic convergence rate is a small number, but this has not been proven rigorously.
-In [24] it is argued heuristically that this number is $O(\log_2(n_t))$ cycles for $n_t \times n_t$ matrices.
-Extensive numerical results show that quadratic convergence is obtained after three to four cycles (see e.g. [17, page 429], [25, page 197]).
+Brent and Luk [15] have argued heuristically that this number is $O(\log_2(n_t))$ cycles for $n_t \times n_t$ matrices.
+Extensive numerical results show that quadratic convergence is obtained after three to four cycles (see e.g. [8, page 429], [16, page 197]).
 Thus, since each Jacobi sweep has $n_t(n_t - 1)/2$ rotations, the overall number of rotations in the CJT roughly grows as n_t^2 .
-For further details about the CJT and its convergence, the reader is referred to [17, 25].
+For further details about the CJT and its convergence, the reader is referred to [8, 16, 17].